carcinocron/kpbb/README.md

 It was intented to be a general self-hosted Twitter/Reddit/Tumblr alternative with a focus on minimal use of javascript.
 Think if hackernews decided to have more features without becoming a giant SPA or abandoning it's minimalism.

-Autoposting into KPBB from external RSS feeds and webhooks work well, everything else will probably need polishing or implementing.
+Autoposting into KPBB from external RSS feeds and webhooks work well, logging in and posting/commenting works well, everything else will probably need polishing or implementing.
 Funny enough, outbound RSS feeds were never implemented.

 Some of the SQL/ORM stuff was written before I fully understood the `DB` and `PG` modules, and some ORMs either didn't work or were too magical to use.
 Sentry (aka raven) logs DB queries for exceptions.